quicwg/base-drafts/writeups/base-drafts.md

 selecting the IANA Experts for these new registries.
 -->

-The document set defines several IANA registries that offer “Provisional Registrations” and "Permanent Registration, which both require Expert review.
+The document set defines several IANA registries that allow for "Provisional Registrations" and "Permanent Registrations", which both require Expert review.
 The IESG should select subject matter experts for these registration types;
 candidates include the document editors and the individuals named as contributors in the acknowledgment sections.